 It’s nice to share – ask away!

-Feel free to ask any residents as many personal questions as you like.
-We are more than happy to discuss our financial situations with you – after all it’s your dream so privacy counts for nought, and we never get tired of being on the receiving end.
+Feel free to ask any residents as many personal questions as you like while dreaming about your move to Spain.
+We are more than happy to discuss our personal financial situations with you – after all it’s your dream so privacy counts for nought, and we never get tired of being on the receiving end.

 Example questions to ask the locals that you meet in the bar